wbrowar/workbench/README.md

 ---
 ### Javascript
-- All of the JS is configured to be loaded using [RequireJS](http://requirejs.org), unless disabled in the `package.json` file.
+- All of the JS is configured to be loaded using [SystemJS](https://github.com/systemjs/systemjs), unless disabled in the `package.json` file.
-- The `require-config.js` file sets up options for RequireJS.
+- The `system-config.js` file sets up options for SystemJS.
 As part of the `ejs` task, it will be added inline to the `<head>` tag and will be run every page.

 ---
 ### Image Processing